Boeing Everett Factory: Boeing 737 MAX

 The Boeing 737 MAX is a mid-size, narrow-body, twin-engine, jet airliner.
-Production of the aircraft was expected to begin in the second half of 2024.
-This will be the fourth production line for the Boeing 737 MAX and is intended allow for added production capacity beyond that of the Boeing Renton Factory to meet demand.
-The line will replace the discontinued Boeing 787 line at the factory.
+Production of the aircraft was expected to begin in the second half of 2024, but was delayed by several years.
+It will be the fourth production line for the Boeing 737 MAX and is intended allow for added production capacity beyond that of the Boeing Renton Factory to meet demand.
+The line replaces the discontinued Boeing 787 line at the factory.

-In January 2024, the FAA announced it would not grant any production expansion of the 737 MAX until it was satisfied that more stringent quality assurance measures had been enacted, stemming from the in-flight loss of a plug door panel of a MAX 9 jet.
-No timeline has been given on when it may do so.
+In January 2024, the FAA announced it would not grant any production expansion of the 737 MAX until it was satisfied that more stringent quality assurance measures had been enacted, stemming from the in-flight loss of a door plug on a MAX 9 jet.
+No timeline was then given on when it would do so.

+Boeing began hiring for the MAX 10 production line in Everett in January 2026 and activated the North Line in early July.
+The fuselages for the MAX are delivered from Wichita, Kansas, via railcars; the plane's wings and other structural elements are produced in Renton and delivered on trucks.